 Margaret Atwood is the author of 60 books of fiction, poetry and critical essays.
-Among her numerous honors and awards there are a Guggenheim Fellowship, a Molson Award, the Ida Nudel Humanitarian Award, and a Canada Short Fiction Award.
+She has won numerous honors and awards.
+These include a Guggenheim Fellowship, a Molson Award, the Ida Nudel Humanitarian Award, and a Canada Short Fiction Award.
 Her novels include “Cat’s Eye”, shortlisted for the Booker Prize, “Alias Grace”, which won the Giller Prize in Canada and the Premio Mondello in Italy, “Oryx and Crake”, also shortlisted for the Man Booker Prize.
-The writer was also awarded the Prince of Asturias Prize for Literature in 2008.
+The writer also won the Prince of Asturias Prize for Literature in 2008.

-In one of the interviews M. Atwood was asked what she would describe as her greatest reward as a writer.
-She remembers, “The first poem I ever got published was a real high.
+In one of the interviews Atwood was asked what she would describe as her greatest reward as a writer: “The first poem I ever got published was a real high.
 All the other things that have happened since then were a thrill, but that was the biggest.”
-These words coming out from one of the most famous and prolific authors should confirm that in the context of all the fears aspiring writers have there’s actually nothing to be afraid of.
+These words coming from one of the world’s most famous and prolific authors should confirm that of all the fears aspiring writers have there’s actually nothing to be afraid of.
 The first work you publish may warm your heart like no other.
-And it can be the breakthrough point when you overcome your biggest insecurities as a writer.
+Sometimes it’s actually the breakthrough point when you overcome your biggest insecurities.

 In conclusion, M. Atwood makes one thing clear: with much hard work and an entire heart, a small-scale production can become a starting point towards great achievements.
 Actually, even better: it can lead to making your writing dreams come true.

 “If I waited for perfection, I would never write a word.”